 Horseback Riding: 8 miles of trails

-Disc Golfing: The site of the 2005 and 2010 state championships, Codorus Disc Golf Course is rated one of the most challenging courses in Pennsylvania.
+Disc Golfing: The site of the 2005 state championships, Codorus Disc Golf Course is rated one of the most challenging courses in Pennsylvania.
 The course is just inside of the entrance to the Marina Day Use Area and affords views of the lake.
 The 54 holes have paved tees and are spread through fields and forests.
 On the west side of Marina Road is a nine-hole, mini disc golf course for children.
-During the summer, golf discs can be purchased at the marina concession building.
+During the summer, golf discs can be purchased at the marina concession building .

 Boating: up to 20 hp motors permitted